Prescription And Over The Counter Anxiety Treatments

 Herbal anxiety remedies

 Herbal remedies can come in several forms.
-You can purchase them in capsules or drink them as herbal tea.
-Tinctures are another option and are made by dissolving the herb in alcohol.
-You can purchase these remedies online or through an herbalist at local stores.
+For example, you can purchase them in capsules or drink them as herbal tea.
+Tinctures are another option, which are made by dissolving the herb in alcohol.
+You can typically purchase these and other natural remedies online or through an herbalist at local stores.
+Some of the most used herbs to counteract feelings of anxiety include:

 • Valerian root